Eriz Cerezo: Life and career

 Eriz Cerezo was born Bilbao on 31 July 1997.
 He graduated in audiovisual communication at the University of the Basque Country (UPV/EHU) (2015–2019).
-Subsequently, he completed a master's degree (MA) in television journalism at Nebrija University (2019-2020).
+Subsequently, he completed a master's degree (MA) in television journalism at Nebrija University (2019–2020).

 As a communicator and journalist, he worked as a reporter on the "La Kapital" program on TeleBilbao.
-He traveled to Madrid and from 2020 to 2022 he became a reporter for Antena 3 Noticias in its weekend edition on Antena 3.
+He traveled to Madrid and from 2020 to 2023 he became a reporter for Antena 3 Noticias in its weekend edition on Antena 3.
 In the same tv channel, he was part of the Antena Abierta team and in 2022, together with Roberto Brasero, he was part of the Mundo Brasero team.
 That same summer he began working on the program Madrid Directo on Telemadrid and months later he became a reporter for the program presented by Nuria Roca on Sunday afternoons on La Sexta, called "La Roca".

-In 2018 he created his own theatre company and created the play "Dalias", a show based on texts by Federico García Lorca.
+He is now one of the hosts of the famous TV show on the Basque Country's regional television, ETB2, "Vascos por el mundo".

 In the year 2021, he published his first book of poems, Tan sólo setenta y nueve días (Postdata Editions).